leejordan/reflex/README.md

 It's intended to be used as:

 *   A means of generating a reliable grid with dynamic content e.g. a list of products
-*   An addition to your current css framework
+*   A replacement or addition to your current css framework
 *   A set of vendor-prefixed helper classes and LESS mixins to get your flexbox solution off the ground faster

-It's**not** intended to be used as:

-*   A framework for full page layout (although you probably could if you wanted to)
-*   A replacement for bootstrap or any other css framework